jappeace/plunder/Readme.md

 The primary goal of this project is to make a game that is fun.

 # Goals

-+ Display a character on the grid.
+This is a small breakdown of things I'll build next.

-+ character can be ordered to move to another tile (indicated by an arrow?)
++ [x] ⬡⬡⬡ hexagons ⬡⬡⬡ grid.
-+ Character move after pressing the next turn button.
++ [x] Click detection on hex.

-# Features
++ [ ] Display a character on the grid.

-+ ⬡⬡⬡ hexagons ⬡⬡⬡ grid.
++ [ ] character can be ordered to move to another tile (indicated by an arrow?)
-+ Click detection on hex.
++ [ ] Character move after pressing the next turn button.

 # Research into game design